 Getting Around In Manuel Antonio

-Packed with over-priced restaurants, souvenir shops, and hoards of sunburnt tourists, Manuel Antonio is positioned 15 minutes south of the town of Quepos.
-We much preferred the much less touristy Quepos over the village of Manuel Antonio, and therefore chose Quepos as our home base for our time in this region.
+Packed with over-priced restaurants, souvenir shops, and hoards of sunburnt tourists, Manuel Antonio is positioned just south of the town of Quepos.
+We much preferred the much less touristy Quepos over the village of Manuel Antonio.
+Therefore, we chose Quepos as our home base for our time in this region.

 Via Bus.
 The public bus runs between Quepos and Manuel Antonio every 15 minutes from 5:45am to 9:30pm (respectively), and for 310 CRC (about 50 cents USD) you can hop on to get to and from the national park.
 This is certainly the cheapest way to get between the two towns.
-Keep in mind that Costa Rica runs on it’s own schedule so don’t freak out if you wait longer than 25 minutes without a bus showing up (although this didn’t happen to us it has been known for buses to show up every 30 minutes sometimes in the high season).
+Keep in mind that Costa Rica runs on it’s own schedule.
+Therefore, don’t freak out if you wait longer than 25 minutes without a bus showing up.
+Although this didn’t happen to us, it has been known for buses to show up every 30 minutes sometimes in the high season.

 Via Taxi.
 Taxi’s are abundant in Manuel Antonio.
 Just look for a red car (a legal taxi) with a yellow sign on each side.
 These taxi’s will have either a meter or an established rate between your hotel (or hostel) and the national park.
 We recommend flagging one down in the street rather than having your hotel/hostel call one for you.
 If you do chose to go through your accommodation expect to pay $4.00 more each way.